 “Stop what?
 Ok fine, if you’re not Val, then where is she?”

-Annie was fighting to keep the tears at bay.
+Annie sniffled, dabbing her eyes with a tissue.
 “Val passed away, nine years ago, remember?
 We buried mum and dad soon afterwards too.”

 “Mum and dad?
 Val and I never had children, and she can’t be dead.
 I saw her last week at the…at the…at the…I saw her, I’m telling you.
 Look, just go away.
 Get out of here, I don’t know who you are.”